Kharacternyk/viter/README.rst

 * ``$XDG_CONFIG_HOME/viter/viterrc.py``
 * ``$HOME/.config/viter/viterrc.py``

-The first path that exists is read and then passed to ``exec`` function just before Viter enters the main loop.
-The configuration file must be a valid script that is executable by the same Python version that runs Viter.
+The first file that exists is read and then passed to ``exec`` just before Viter enters the main loop.
+The file must be a valid Python script.

-See an example of a valid configuration file here_.
+See an example of the configuration file here_.
-It is the configuration file that the author (Kharacternyk_) uses.

 ..
 LINKS
 .. _AUR package: https://aur.archlinux.org/packages/viter-git/